jamespohalloran/linkproofer/readme.md

 You should see an audit of all your links (just `MY_PORTFOLIO_URL` in our case).

+You can create any `*.linkproof.<js | ts>` file in your project, and the containing links will be vilidated anytime linkproofer is run.

 ## Linkproofing our custom files

-By default, linkproofer will look in any \*_/_.linkproof.<js | ts> file in your project.
+By default, linkproofer will look in any `\*_/_.linkproof.<js | ts>` file in your project.
 You can customize this by passing a custom `--files` flag into the CLI

 ```bash
 npm run linkproofer --files **/*/mylinksfile.ts